alefnode/ubports-apps/wallapop/README.md

-Whatsapp Web with Responsive Design for UBports
+WIP: Wallapop with Responsive Design for Ubuntu Touch